a-ro/watson-certification/section3/section3.md

 Write a blog post.
 Send post text to tone analyzer.
 Verify the results and modify your text to change how people will perceive your online identity.

 ### Difference with Alchemy
 Alchemy sentiment only analyzes whether a sentence has a positive, negative, or mixed sentiment.
+Alchemy emotions analyzes the emotions using the whole text (Anger, Disgust, Fear, Joy, Sadness).
+Tone analyzer can return the emotions for each sentence.
+Tone analyzer also analyzes the social and language tones.